Deadly semitrailer crash in California renews federal criticism of immigrant truck drivers

 Homeland Security has said that truck driver, Harjinder Singh, was in the United States illegally.
 Florida authorities said he entered the U.S. illegally from Mexico in 2018.

-Homeland Security said Harjinder Singh obtained a commercial driver’s license in California, which is one of 19 states, in addition to the District of Columbia, that issue licenses regardless of immigration status, according to the National Immigration Law Center.
+Homeland Security said Harjinder Singh obtained a commercial driver’s license in California, which is one of 19 states, as well as the District of Columbia, that issue licenses regardless of immigration status, according to the National Immigration Law Center.

 The Trump administration has pointed to the Florida crash while sparring with California's Democratic Gov. Gavin Newsom.

-Note: This story has been corrected to say that California is one of 19 states in as well as the District of Columbia, that issue standard driver’s licenses regardless of immigration status, according to the National Immigration Law Center.